eerhshr/eerhshr/README.md

 ## Hello :)
 #### I’m a Software Engineer learning and building intelligent AI applications ✨</br>

-> Continuously improving my skills in Machine Learning, Python, and modern AI tooling  </br>
+> Continuously improving my skills in Machine Learning, Python, and AI tooling </br>
 > Building projects with a focus on real-world applications and emerging technologies </br>